 it must be set.
 You can see in the list of titles above how this has affected the various instrumentations!

-Each score may be downloaded by clicking on the buttons on the left side of the page, but please let me know if you decide to perform one or more of them, so that I can keep my Performances page up-to-date.
-To be sure, no-one has ever thus informed me, but I keep asking anyway.
-Maybe I'm very famous in Albania and don't even know it!
+A few sample pages of each score may be downloaded by clicking on the buttons on the left side of the page, but please let me know if you decide to perform one or more of them, so that I can keep my Performances page up-to-date.

-Walt Whitman's Song of Myself is a sprawling commentary on life's possibilities, and it gives my song cycle its
+Walt Whitman's Song of Myself is a sprawling commentary on life's possibilities, and it gives my song collection (I won't call it a cycle) its

 "Smile O voluptuous cool-breath'd earth!

 Earth of departed sunset - earth of the mountains misty-topt!

 Earth of the vitreous pour of the full moon just tinged with blue!

 Earth of shine and dark mottling the tide of the river!